realA10001986/Time-Circuits-Display/README.md

 #### GPS for speed

 One nice feature of GPS is that the receiver can deliver current speed of movement.
-If the Time Cicuits are, for instance, mounted in a car or on a boat, and a speedo display is connected, this display will be just that: A real speedometer.
+If the Time Circuits are, for instance, mounted in a car or on a boat, and a speedo display is connected, this display will be just that: A real speedometer.

 ## Temperature sensor